MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql.md

 ### General Guidelines
 - Ensure Azure Key Vault and Azure SQL Database are going to be in the same tenant.
 Cross-tenant key vault and server interactions **are not supported**.
-- Decide which subscriptions will be used for the required resources – moving the server across subscriptions later requires a new setup of TDE with BYOKs.
+- Decide which subscriptions are going to be used for the required resources – moving the server across subscriptions later requires a new setup of TDE with BYOKs.
 - Configure Azure Key Vault in a single subscription exclusively for SQL Database TDE protectors.
-All databases associated with a logical server will use the same TDE protector and based on Azure Key Vault limits, you need to consider how many databases can be added to a server.
+All databases associated with a logical server use the same TDE protector, so the grouping of databases to a logical server needs to be considered.
 - Recommended: Keep a copy of the TDE protector on premises.
-This requires a HSM device to create a TDE Protector locally and a key escrow system to store a local copy of the TDE Protector.
+This requires an HSM device to create a TDE Protector locally and a key escrow system to store a local copy of the TDE Protector.

 ### Guidelines for Configuring Azure Key Vault